noeppi-noeppi/extintcode/details/assembly.md

 :label
 ```

 Label names must match the same pattern as module names.
 However, they may aso be named `builtin` or `local`.
-If a label also marks a function entry, or a field it may look like this:
+If a label also marks a function entry, or a field, it may look like this:

 ```
 :label#signature